 Architects refer to a building’s exterior wall as its facade.
 Architectural facades set the building’s style, from a unique facade with glass cladding and asymmetrical windows to a welcoming facing with warm brick, expansive windows, and a large porch.
 The facade for today’s incredible buildings must also act as the primary barrier against rain, ice, snow, wind, sun, etc., to lessen maintenance and repair costs, lower energy consumption, and improve the indoor environmental quality (IEQ).

-A building’s facade impacts the building’s energy efficiency, durability, and the occupant’s experience.
+A building’s facade architecture design impacts the building’s energy efficiency, durability, and the occupant’s experience.
 The facade you choose will affect your building costs, long-term maintenance, and utility expenses.

 We offer five considerations when building a high-performance architecture facade: